-Corporate assessment utilization creates the ability for the foundation to provide one assessment at no cost for each assessment that has been purchased, as well as, covers the costs of question generation, regulatory/court case monitoring, assessment updates and Trust Fund administration.
-Implementing organizations are automatically allocated a percentage of Trust assessments for use internally where personnel meet the eligibility criteria.
+Corporate assessment utilization creates the ability for the foundation to provide one assessment at no cost for each assessment that has been purchased, as well as, covers the costs of question generation, regulatory/court case monitoring, assessment updates, and Trust Fund administration.
+Implementing organizations are automatically allocated a percentage of Trust assessments for use internally where personnel meets the eligibility criteria.

 Applicants must meet one of the following beneficiary criteria: